kdsch.org · about · rss

 Android regularly publishes security bulletins that, while referring to a lot of information that isn’t public, still provide useful details on many bugs and patches.
 The bulletins are available only as HTML on the web, so they’re not suited to searching for vulnerabilities that affect a specific device.

-To deal with this obstacle, I created android-bulletin, a tool that transforms the 3000-some vulnerabilities listed in the bulletins into a single table.
-Using other tools, such as textql, the table can be queried using SQL, the lingua franca of data.
+To deal with this obstacle, I created android-bulletin, a tool that transforms the 3000-some vulnerabilities listed in the bulletins into a single table. textql allows the table to be queried using SQL, the lingua franca of data.
 For instance, to search for vulnerabilities in my XT1607, I wrote the query

 select * from vulns where patchlevel between "2018-06-05" and date("now") and not reference = "" and (versions like "%7.1.1%" or (component like "%Qualcomm%" and component2 like "%boot%") or (component like "%kernel%" and component2 like "%kernel%"));

-which returns a table of about 200 vulnerabilities that may affect my XT1607.
+which returns a table of about 200 vulnerabilities that may affect the device.
 Due to the complexity of the Android software ecosystem, the device is not guaranteed to have all vulnerabilities listed.
 But at least I don’t have to sift through thousands of vulnerabilities by hand.

 The table can also be loaded by standard spreadsheet software, and filters can be used to produce similar results.